 Since starting in 2009, Seed to Spoon has primarily been a CSA farm, with more awesome years than bad.
 While it does not guarantee the exact mix selection of produce, adventurous eaters will be thrilled with the quality and variety!

-Visit the mailing list archive for a better idea of the selection and content (like favorite recipes!) we provide.
+Visit one year of our mailing list archive for a better idea of the selection and content (like favorite recipes!) we provide.